lockettnb/fix_filenames_scripts/README.md

 Perl script to remove unwanted characters in filenames and optionally directory names.
 It optionally supports translating all dots/periods to underscores except for the one used in the filename extension.
+This program only works for file in the current directory.
+It does not handle recursive directory names, yet.